monsoonmaelstrom/book2/book2.md

 I wait for her to nod, and then wait until I feel Alex’s power wrap around her before I take her hands in mine.
 I close my eyes, and instead of falling backward into myself, like I normally would, I focus on falling inward to the spot where her hands are resting against mine.

 From here, I begin the first tentative steps of binding her to me, and send my power questing into her, along where I think her energy meridians should be.
 And I feel them.
 Kind of.
 But instead of being like paths or grooves throughout her body, they feel like faint hairline cracks.
 But at least there’s something there to work with.
 I won’t have to burn them into her from nothing, which might make it hurt a little less.
 Probably not much, though.
 I start pulling power into myself and sending it through my hands into hers, using it to burn the cracks into channels, and it feels a lot like burning patterns into wood, only instead of wood, it’s the being of another person.
-I try to make them similar to what I think exists in Gavin and Henry—not as deep or as wide as what I think they’re like in the rest of us.
+I try to make them similar to what I think exists in Gavin and Henry—not as deep or as wide as what I figure they’re like in the rest of us.

 I know if Alex wasn’t holding her locked in place, she would be screaming and thrashing in pain right now.
 But I keep going.
 I told her this is what it would be like, and still she asked for it, so I keep going.